GALLIFORMES Temminck, 1820

 - Bronze-tailed Peacock-Pheasant, Polyplectron chalcurum

 Latham's Francolin, Peliperdix lathami, takes the basal position based on Kimball et al. (2011).
-(2012).
 The other 3 species sometimes placed in Peliperdix (coqui, albogularis, schlegelii) seem more closely related to the Scleroptila francolins, and are merged into that genus.
 Although the Crested Francolin, Francolinus sephaena, has been included in Peliperdix, indications are that it is in the francolin group (Crowe et al., 2006; Meng et al., 2008) perhaps closer to the Gray Francolin, Francolinus pondicerianus, than to the francolinus group (Kimball and Braun, 2011).
-The arrangement within the rest of Francolinus follows Forcina et al. I don't know for sure that Galloperdix belongs here, but it is often placed next to Bambusicola, as I have done here.
+The arrangement within the rest of Francolinus follows Forcina et al. (2012)

 - Mountain Bamboo-Partridge, Bambusicola fytchii